andygrove/arrow/rust/datafusion/README.md

 # DataFusion

-DataFusion is an in-memory query engine that uses Apache Arrow as the memory model.
-It supports executing SQL queries against CSV and Parquet files as well as querying directly against in-memory data.
+DataFusion is an in-memory query engine that uses Apache Arrow as the memory model and provides a DataFrame API as well as SQL support.

 ## Using DataFusion as a library

 DataFusion can be used as a library by adding the following to your `Cargo.toml` file.